milannanda/Capstone-Project-Submission/Machine Learning Application/README.md

 To change architecture or dependencies, change the appropriate settings in the ```buildozer.spec``` file.

-I have included a .buildozer zip file.
-This includes some dependencies converted from x86_64 to AArch64 when extracted.
+~~I have included a .buildozer zip file.
+This includes some dependencies converted from x86_64 to AArch64 when extracted.~~ The zip was too large to upload to GitHub